knowlab/MEDIQA-2024/README.md

 - `--api_key` is where you'll input your OpenAI API key.
 - `--similarity_file_loc` points to the location and name of the Similarity file, which should be placed in the data folder.
 - `--reason_file_loc` indicates the location and name of the Reason file, also to be placed in the data folder.
-- `--system1_loc`  Run file from the simple prompting system that handles Task 1 and Task 2.
+- `--system1_loc`  Run file from system 1 that handles Task 1 and Task 2.
-- `-system2_loc` Run file from the RAG system that handles Text generation.
+- `-system2_loc` Run file from the system 2 that handles Text generation.
 - `pass_number` 0 for ensembling.
 We do not sample examples for ensembling.
 - `output_file_loc` designates the location and name for the output file.